JBG SMITH Properties (JBGS)

 W. Matthew Kelly, Chief Executive Officer

 Matt Kelly is the CEO of JBG SMITH and a member of the Board of Trustees.
-Prior to the formation of JBG SMITH, he served as a Managing Partner of The JBG Companies and was co-head of JBG's Investments Group.
-Before joining The JBG Companies in 2004, he co-founded ODAC Inc., a media software company.
-He also worked in private equity with Thomas H. Lee Partners in Boston and in investment banking with Goldman Sachs & Co in New York.
-Mr. Kelly had not worked at a public company, let alone run one, prior to JBG SMITH.
+Prior to the formation of JBG SMITH, Mr. Kelly served as a Managing Partner of The JBG Companies and was co-head of JBG's Investments Group, primarily responsible for investment strategy and acquisition activity of the JBG Investment Funds.
+Before joining The JBG Companies in 2004, he co-founded ODAC Inc., a media software company, and worked in private equity with Thomas H. Lee Partners in Boston and in investment banking with Goldman Sachs & Co. in New York.

-Moina Banerjee has served as Chief Financial Officer of JBG SMITH since December 2020.
-Prior to this role, she served as Executive Vice President, Head of Capital Markets since December 2018, and as an Executive Vice President since the company's formation in 2017.
-Ms. Banerjee worked at JBG from August 2010 until JBG SMITH's formation, where she was a Principal in the Investments group and on the Management Committee.
-Her prior experience includes working at the Blackstone Group in New York, focusing on office, hotel, and senior living acquisitions, and within Citigroup's Investment Banking Division in New York.
+Ms. Banerjee has served as JBG SMITH's Chief Financial Officer since December 2020.
+Prior to this, she was Executive Vice President, Head of Capital Markets since December 2018, and an Executive Vice President since the company's formation in 2017.
+Ms. Banerjee worked at JBG from August 2010 until the company's formation, serving as a Principal in the Investments group and on the Management Committee.
+Before joining JBG, Ms. Banerjee worked at the Blackstone Group in New York, where she focused on office, hotel, and senior living acquisitions.
+She also worked within Citigroup's Investment Banking Division in New York.

 Angela Valdes, Chief Accounting Officer

-Angela Valdes is the Chief Accounting Officer of JBG SMITH.
-She brings over 25 years of experience, including 15 years in public accounting in the REIT sector.
-Prior to joining JBG SMITH, Ms. Valdes served as Vice President and Chief Accounting Officer at Equity One, a real estate investment trust, and also held a similar position at Tousa.
-She also worked at Ernst & Young LLP in the assurance practice, specializing in real estate.
+Ms. Valdes is the Chief Accounting Officer of JBG SMITH and has more than 25 years of experience, including 15 years in public accounting in the REIT sector.
+Before joining JBG SMITH, Ms. Valdes served as Vice President and Chief Accounting Officer at Equity One, a real estate investment trust.
+She previously held the position of Vice President and Chief Accounting Officer of Tousa and worked at Ernst & Young LLP in the assurance practice, specializing in real estate.

 AI Analysis | Feedback